spicoli9000/ansible-ocp-azure/README.md

 # OpenShift on Azure (2019-05 : Work-in-Progress)
 This project automates the installation of OpenShift on Azure using ansible.
 It follows the [OpenShift + Azure Reference Architecture](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_azure/) closely.
-By default the following is deployed, 3 masters, 3 Infra nodes, 3 app nodes, Logging (EFK), Metrics, Prometheus & Grafana.
+By default the following is deployed, 3 masters, 3 Infra nodes, 3 app nodes, Logging (EFK), Metrics.
 If deploying OpenShift Container Storage (Formerly CNS), this automation will follow best practices and depending on how many app nodes being deployed will create 1 OCS cluster for all storage is less than 3 app nodes and 2 OCS clusters if greater than or equal to 3 app nodes.
-SSH access is restricted into the cluster by allowing only the bastion to reach each Node,  ssh is then proxied from the ansible control host via the bastion accesing nodes by hostname.  `ssh ocp-master-1`    To quickly standup an ansible deploy host have a look at [vagrant-rhel](https://github.com/hornjason/vagrant-rhel),  as of now it only supports [virtualbox and libvirt providers](https://app.vagrantup.com/jasonhorn/boxes/rhel7).
+SSH access is restricted into the cluster by allowing only the bastion to reach each Node,  ssh is then proxied from the ansible control host via the bastion accesing nodes by hostname.  `ssh ocp-master-1`

 ## Topology